Reversible jump Markov chain Monte Carlo and multi-model samplers: Some discussion and future directions

+There has been recent interest in sampling over very large model spaces such as those used for architecture selection in Bayesian neural network models \citep{Berezowski2022}, and in the presence of very large data sets, the use of stochastic gradients in single model inference \citep{pmlr-v32-cheni14,welling2011bayesian} is yet to be fully explored in a multi-model setting.
+However, as an alternative to traditional sampling approaches, transdimensional PDMP methods naturally lend themselves to the use of stochastic gradients \citep{chevallier_reversible_2022, bierkens_sticky_2023} and are competitive in the context of very large model spaces.

 Finally, two areas remain under-developed in the context of reversible jump simulation.
 The first of these is perfect simulation, which provides an MCMC framework for producing samples exactly from the target distribution, circumventing convergence issues entirely \citep{propp+w96}.
-Some tentative steps have been made in this area \citep{brooks+fr02,moller+n99}.
-Secondly, while the development of ``likelihood-free'' MCMC has received much recent attention (\citet{sisson+f10}, this volume), implementing the sampler in the multi-model setting remains a challenging problem, in terms of both computational efficiency and bias of posterior model probabilities.
+Some tentative steps have been made in this area \citep{brooks+fr02}.
+Secondly, while the development of approximate Bayesian inference or ``likelihood-free'' MCMC has received much recent attention \citep{sisson2018}, implementing the sampler in the multi-model setting remains a challenging problem, in terms of both computational efficiency and bias of posterior model probabilities.